 Emselex belongs to a class of medicines which relax the muscles of the bladder.
 It is used in adults for the treatment of the symptoms of overactive bladder conditions - such as a sudden urge to rush to the toilet, needing to go to the toilet frequently and/or not getting to the toilet in time and wetting yourself (urge incontinence).

-2. What you need to know before you use Emselex
+2. What you need to know before you take Emselex

-Do not take Emselex:
+Do not take Emselex

 if you are allergic to darifenacin or any of the other ingredients of this medicine (listed in section 6).